GuancheGamer/landing/docs/improved-security.md

 ### Sources
-::: warning NOTE
+::: tip NOTE
 These documents are technical!

-These are a few of the exploits that were fixed, we handle even more potential exploits behind the scenes.
+These are examples from official sources, we also have patched a few other lesser known vulnerabilities and continue to patch any that we find or that are reported to us as soon as practical.
 :::
 [Vulnerabilities by game - CVE Details](https://www.cvedetails.com/vulnerability-list/vendor_id-2190/Activision.html)